 Important Technical Note: While many systems default to opening files with a .doc extension using Wordpad, this and other rich text editors are not actually capable of interpreting this file type correctly.
-If you do not have Word or OpenOffice, please use the PDF version of the submission form.
+If you do not have Word or OpenOffice (or something comparable), please use the PDF version of the submission form.

 Please contact a herald to assist you in the submissions process.
 He or she should have valuable experience that can help you avoid potential problems with your submission.
 If you can't find a herald locally, please contact Eastern Crown Herald for a referral.

-Your submission must obey the Rules for Submission and other applicable Laurel and Brigantia policies in order to be accepted; failure to do so can cause your submission to be returned.
+Your submission must obey the Standards for Evaluation of Names and Armory (SENA), Administrative Handbook, and other applicable Laurel and Brigantia policies in order to be accepted; failure to do so can cause your submission to be returned.
 This means that, among other requirements, the official forms must be completed, all necessary documentation must be included, and an adequate number of copies of both the form and the documentation must be made.

 NOTE: The only sources for documentation that do not require photocopies are listed in Appendix H of the Administrative Handbook.
 This also applies to documentation to support armory submissions.
 Sources to avoid are found in Appendix F of the Administrative Handbook.
 Branch names and devices require petitions.
 See the Admin Handbook for more information.